 Township Council Regular meetings are held the first Monday of each month at 7:00 PM.
 When there is a holiday or conflict, the council meeting will be held on the first Wednesday.
 In June and November, the meetings will be held on Wednesday, June 7th and Wednesday, November 8th.
 This is due to the June Primary and November General Elections.

 Township Council Agenda Meetings are held on the last Monday of each month at 7:00 PM.
 If that Monday falls on a holiday or there's a conflict, then the meeting will be held on the first Wednesday.

 Mayor and Township Council

-Council President Tamburro is currently serving as Chairman of the Affordable Housing Board, Chairman of the Master Plan Review Committee, Council Representative to the ADA Committee, Vice-Chairman of the Middlesex County Planning Board and former member of the Monroe Township Planning Board and NJ Training School Citizens Review Committee.
+Prior to being elected Mayor, Mayor Tamburro had been elected in November 2001 as the Second Ward Council representative, serving as Council President for eight years.
+Mayor Tamburro is currently a member on the Monroe Township Planning Board and formerly served as Chairman of the Affordable Housing Board, Chairman of the Master Plan Review Committee, Council Representative to the ADA Committee, Vice-Chairman of the Middlesex County Planning Board and former member of the Monroe Township Planning Board and NJ Training School Citizens Review Committee.

-Leslie Koppel, Council Vice President
+Elizabeth "Betty" Schneider, Council Vice President

 Michael Leibowitz, Councilman